marsantosh/gaddys08ed/16/notes.md

 multiple exceptions.
 The only requirement is that each different exception be of a different type.
 You then code a separate catch block for each type of exception that may be thrown in the try block.

+#### Handling the `bad_alloc` Exception Thrown by `new`
+The new operator throws a system-defined exception of type bad_alloc if it is unable to allocate the requested storage.